 - (1) The question paper shall be divided into two (02) Parts viz.
-Part A and Part B. - (2) Part A shall consist of five (05) compulsory questions of two (02) marks each whereas Part - B shall consist of seven (07) questions.
+Part A and Part B. - (2) Part A shall consist of five (05) compulsory questions of two (02) marks each whereas Part B shall consist of seven (07) questions.
 The Candidate is required to attempt any four (04) questions.
 All questions carry equal marks. - (3) The prescribed syllabus includes latest amendments in the subject wherever applicable.

 The twenty-first century witnessed the development of Industrial jurisprudence in the country.
-This course is an attempt to study the laws relating to labour jurisprudence, industrial relations, social security, wages, health and working conditions of workers in various shops and commercial establishment in the country and to impart the students with an overview of judicial perspective on the recent labour legislations and finally it deals with the latest trend and developments in the Labour Laws.
+This course is an attempt to study the laws relating to labour jurisprudence, industrial relations, social security, wages, health and working conditions of workers in various shops and commercial establishment in the country and to impart the students with an overview of judicial perspective on the recent labour legislations and finally it deals with the latest trend and developments in the Labour Laws with the various Codes on Labour Legislations being implemented in September 2020 has been included in this syllabus to make to more dynamic and worthy.

-Concept and Growth of Labour Welfare Jurisprudence; Natural Justice, Concept of Social Justice and Labour; Constitution of India, 1950 [Articles: 14, 19, 21, 23-24, 38, and 41-43A]; Labour and Judicial Process and Public Interest Legislation; Judicial Responses
+Concept and Growth of Labour Jurisprudence; Natural Justice, concept of Social Justice and Labour; Constitution of India, 1950 [Articles related to Labour Welfare: 14,19,21,23-24, 38, and 41-43A]; Meaning, Scope, Importance and Theories of Labour Welfare: The Policing Theory, The Religious Theory, The Philanthropic Theory, The Paternalistic or Trusteeship Theory, The Placating Theory, The Public Relations Theory and The Functional Theory; Basic Concepts; Labour and Judicial Process and Public Interest Legislation; Judicial Responses;